karsten-eger/c3n-gdpr-webcomponents/README.md

 ### How to use it?
 - Just change all elements with a ```src``` attribute to ```data-src``` instead and add a ```data-gdpr``` attribute with a unique identifier for the content type - i.e. ```data-gdpr="youtube"```
 - Modify the text to be shown as you desire
+- (optional) Modify the name of the cookie